ggs2ggs/openPLC/plcopen-editor/index.md

 nav: start
 ---

+## Archived Website
+The information on this website is outdated.
+It is kept in here for historical purposes only.
+Please refer to [https://autonomylogic.com](https://autonomylogic.com) for the most up to date information about the OpenPLC Project.

 OpenPLC Editor is a software that lets you write PLC programs for the OpenPLC runtime.
 The programs are written according to the IEC 61131-3 standard.
 The editor is very simple to use and supports all five languages defined in the standard: Ladder Logic (LD), Function Block Diagram (FBD), Instruction List (IL), Structured Text (ST), and Sequential Function Chart (SFC).

 ![](editor.png)